 A provider may submit a corrected paper claim to modify a claim that was previously submitted and paid or denied (e.g., changing units, dates of service, bill type, etc.).

-A Request for Claim Review form must accompany each paper corrected claim; click here for the Request for Claim Review form.
-For detailed instructions for completing both the CMS HCFA 1500 and UB04 claim forms, please use the links below.
+A Request for Claim Review form must accompany each paper corrected claim.
+For detailed instructions for completing both the CMS HCFA 1500 and UB-04 claim forms, please use the links below.

-• CMS HCFA 1500
+CMS HCFA 1500

-CMS UB04 claim
+CMS UB-04 claim